Anne Abbott: Life

 Before 1992 Abbott was credited for authoring the extremely long-lasting card game of Authors which was published in 1861 by A. Augustus Smith of G. M. Whipple and A. A. Smith.
 They were also publishers in Salem, Mass. but the publishing house was one block away from the original W. & S. B. Ives bookstore at 230 Essex Street.
 That bookstore and publishing house, 232 Essex Street were now owned by Henry P. Ives, S. B. Ives's son.
 Actually, the game of Authors was invented by "a coterie of bright young ladies" of Salem and presented by a gentleman to A. Augustus Smith for publication.
 By 1861, Anne Abbott would have been in her fifties, not fitting the description of the designers of Authors.

-In July 1850, Abbott reviewed Hawthorne's The Scarlet Letter for the North American Review, declaring she liked the preface better than the tale.
-Abbott disapproved of Hawthorne's subject matter and believed he had allowed his good judgement to be carried away by "the magic power of the style."
-Hawthorne referred to Abbott as one of that "damned mob of scribbling women."

-Abbott served gratuitously as editor (1851–1858) of The Child's Friend, a literary journal for young people.
-Profits from the publication were directed to the relief of indigent and neglected children.

-In 1853, Abbott's Autumn Leaves: Original Pieces in Prose and Verse was published by John Bartlett of Cambridge.
-Children's books by Abbott include Doctor Busby and His Neighbors, Kate and Lizzie, or Six Months Out of School, Lost Wheelbarrow and Other Stories, and The Tamed and the Untamed and Other Stories.

 Abbott died in Cambridge, Massachusetts, on 1 June 1908.